NWChemEx/ParallelZone/docs/source/background/abbreviations.rst

 Abbreviations Used Throughout ParallelZone
 ##########################################

-The following subsections list (in alphabetical order) abbreviations encountered throughout ParallelZone.
-Pages are encouraged to link to each abbreviation on its first use.
+The following is a list (in alphabetical order) of abbreviations encountered throughout ParallelZone.
+Pages are encouraged to use these abbreviations and to link to the abbreviation on its first use (instead of defining the abbreviation).

 .. _api: